shaziwnl/ReactRouterV6Notes/README.md

 - Markdown
 - HTML
 - PDF
-<p>Feel free to print the dark version of the html page to get dark mode pdf</p>
+<p>Feel free to print the dark version of the HTML page to get dark mode pdf</p>

 ## Acknowledgements
 The topics covered in these notes have been heavily inspired by Scrimba's React Router V6 course.
 Check out